fdileta/dbt-demo/README.md

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

-The raw data from the app consists of customers, orders, and payments, with the following entity-relationship diagram:

 ![Jaffle Shop ERD](./dbt/etc/jaffle_shop_erd.png)

 This [dbt](https://www.getdbt.com/) project has a split personality: